-Because of our prior experience with Canon’s PowerShot series of ultra-compact cameras, we anticipated that the SD100 would be quite rapid, and we weren’t let down in this regard.
-The startup and operating times are both extremely reasonable, and the autofocus lag was satisfactory (although slower than we would have liked with AiAF mode enabled).
-Although the file write and display speeds were both satisfactory, the play image-to-image browsing performance was noticeably slower than that of several competing three-megapixel ultracompact cameras.
+Because of our prior experience with Canon’s PowerShot series of ultra-compact cameras, we anticipated that the SD100 would be pretty rapid, and we weren’t let down in this regard.
+The startup and operating times are incredibly reasonable, and the autofocus lag was satisfactory (although slower than we would have liked with AiAF mode enabled).
+However, although the file write and display speeds were acceptable, the play image-to-image browsing performance was noticeably slower than that of several competing three-megapixel ultracompact cameras.

 The timings listed are the averages of the results of three separate procedures.
 Unless otherwise specified, all timings were done on a picture with a resolution of 2048 by 1536 pixels using the Super-Fine JPEG format (approx. 1,300 KB per image).
 A Canon SD card with 128 megabytes was utilized as the testing medium for these procedures.

-This timing is generally the most changeable since it is determined by the subject matter, current focus position, fixed or moving subject, and other factors.
+This timing is generally the most changeable since the subject matter determines the current focus position, the fixed or moving subject, and other factors.
 Auto Focus LAG is about the length of time it takes the camera to autofocus (a half-press and hold of the shutter release button).
-The timing presented here is average.
+Therefore, the timing presented here is average.

-The shutter release lag is the amount of time it takes to take a picture from the moment you fully depress the shutter release button.
-This amount of time is measured both as the amount of time that includes autofocus and the amount of time that assumes you have already pre-focused by holding a half-press of the shutter release button.
+The shutter release lag is the time it takes to take a picture from the moment you fully depress the shutter release button.
+This amount of time is measured as the amount that includes autofocus and the amount of time that assumes you have already pre-focused by holding a half-press of the shutter release button.

-The outcomes of our test on continuous shooting are detailed in the table that follows.
-The table provides information on the actual frame rate, the maximum number of frames that can be taken, and the amount of time that must pass before another shot can be taken after the maximum number of frames have been captured.
+The outcomes of our test on continuous shooting are detailed in the following table.
+The table provides information on the actual frame rate, the maximum number of frames that can be taken, and the time that must pass before another shot can be taken after the maximum number of structures have been captured.

 File Display and Writing, as well as Sizes

-The following timings represent the amount of time it took for the camera to process the image and “flush” it out to the SD card.
-The timer was started as soon as the shutter release was pushed, and it was stopped as soon as the activity indicator LED beside the viewfinder stopped blinking.
+The following timings represent the time it took for the camera to process the image and “flush” it out to the SD card.
+The timer was started as soon as the shutter release was pushed and stopped as quickly as the activity indicator LED beside the viewfinder stopped blinking.
 This indicates that the timings also include the time required for the camera to process the image, and as a result, they are a better reflection of the real-time required to “perform the task.”

 Automatic focusing in low light